vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

       # If the CSV file has a header, use the actual column name.
       fields: [_c1, _c2]

-      # Specify the property name defined in Nebula Graph.
+      # Specify the property name defined in NebulaGraph.
       # The sequence of fields and nebula.fields must correspond to each other.
       nebula.fields: [age, name]

-      # Specify a column of data in the table as the source of VIDs in Nebula Graph.
+      # Specify a column of data in the table as the source of VIDs in NebulaGraph.
       # The value of vertex must be consistent with the column name in the above fields or csv.fields.
-      # Currently, Nebula Graph {{nebula.release}} supports only strings or integers of VID.
+      # Currently, NebulaGraph {{nebula.release}} supports only strings or integers of VID.
       vertex: {
         field:_c0
       }